-Recommendation 6: Create a centralized list of rosters (Michael Motion, Kristen 2nd) Unanimous (clarifying points needed)
+Recommendation 6: Create a centralized list of rosters

 Require any agency, collection of agencies or roster service to register in a centralized list of all small works rosters in the state for businesses to understand what sources of work are available.
 For more information, see the "Barriers to Participation" and "Increasing Efficiencies" section of the report.